Qantas Premier Credit Card

 Can I pay more than my monthly instalment amount?

-Is the Statement Instalment Plan amount part of my existing credit limit?
+Is the instalment plan amount part of my existing credit limit?

 When will I be charged my first monthly instalment?

-Can I pay off my Statement Instalment Plan early?
+Can I pay off my instalment plan early?

-What if I already have direct debit set up?
+Will I be able to set up a Statement Instalment Plan if I have a direct debit set up?

 What is a Statement Instalment Plan?

-Will a Statement Instalment Plan affect my interest-free days on my purchases?
+Will an instalment plan affect my interest-free days on my purchases?

 What happens if I miss paying the initial interest charge or monthly instalment repayment by the Payment Due Date?